iamtodor/angel.co-companies-list-scraping/README.md

 1. Install python 3.5 or higher
 2. Clone the repo: `git clone git@github.com:iamtodor/angel.co-companies-list-scraping.git`
 3. Enter into the project: `cd angel.co-companies-list-scraping`
-4. Install all required libraries: `pip3 install -r requirements.txt`
+4. Install all required libraries: `pip3 install -r pip-requirements.txt`
-5. Run the command: `python3 parse.py`
+5. Run the command: `python3 parse.py`.
+Also, you can run specific script with the specific query: `python3 parse.py -q='desired query'`.
+For example, the following command: ``python3 parse.py -q='computer vision'`` will parse companies from `https://angel.co/companies?keywords=computer+vision` page.

 Also, I encourage to take a look at this sites, that I found pretty useful for small piece of data:
 * https://www.process.st/checklist/how-to-scrape-angellist-for-investors-in-a-particular-city-using-import-io/#introduction